Dedham District Court

 The Dedham District Court is a Massachusetts District Court in Dedham, Massachusetts.
 Scenes from Kathryn Bigelow's 2017 film Detroit, set during the 1967 Detroit riots, were filmed inside.
 It was built in 1938.

 Notable cases

 It has been the site of a number of famous trials.
 During the Millen/Faber trial across the street at the Norfolk County Courthouse, actor Roscoe Ates and many others tried to get inside to watch the proceedings.
 Court personnel gave him a fake summons to have him appear at the district court to get him in the building.

 On July 29, 2021, Theodore McCarrick, a former cardinal of the Catholic Church was charged with sexually assaulting a 16-year-old male in 1974 by Wellesley Police at the courthouse.

+On February 13, 2026, Stefon Diggs, a professional football wide receiver for the New England Patriots, would be arranged at the courthouse, entering a plea of not guilty to felony strangulation or suffocation and misdemeanor assault and battery charges.